Jesus Will Return for His Church ... Soon

 You see, Paul was describing to the church in Corinth, the bodily changes that will take place during the rapture, and the manner in which the dead will be resurrected.
 After which time, the battle of Armageddon will be fought, Satan will be bound for 1,000 years and Jesus will reign, and be ruler over all the earth during those 1,000 years.

-Many of you are probably wondering to yourself, "Why would a loving God allow His Tribulation Saints (new believers who were not a part of the Rapture) who endure to the end of the Great Tribulation, to suffer such horrors?"
+Many of you are probably wondering, "Why would a loving God allow His Tribulation Saints (new believers who were not a part of the Rapture) who endure to the end of the Great Tribulation, to suffer such horrors?"
 Understand that in the end, the Lord will be coming for a body of believers who will be spotless and blameless before the Lord.
-In order to become spotless and blameless, many will have to endure the painful tribulation period and will have to avoid taking the mark of the beast (Revelation 20:4), as it will actually be a time of purification and a time of cleansing.
+In order to become spotless and blameless, many will have to endure the painful tribulation period and will have to avoid taking the mark of the beast (Revelation 13:6-18 and Revelation 20:4), as it will actually be a time of purification and a time of cleansing.

 In Ephesians 5:25-27 (NIV), Jesus helps us to understand how the church must be cleansed and without stain or wrinkle: "Husbands, love your wives, just as Christ loved the church and gave himself up for her to make her holy, cleansing her by the washing with water through the word, and to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless."

 "These are they who have come out of the great tribulation; they have washed their robes and made them white in the blood of the Lamb."